apache/spark/docs/sql-ref-datetime-pattern.md

 The count of pattern letters determines the format.

 - Text: The text style is determined based on the number of pattern letters used.
 Less than 4 pattern letters will use the short form.
 Exactly 4 pattern letters will use the full form.
+Exactly 5 pattern letters will use the narrow form.
+Six or more letters will fail.

 - Number: If the count of letters is one, then the value is output using the minimum number of digits and without padding.
 Otherwise, the count of digits is used as the width of the output field, with the value zero-padded as necessary.
 The following pattern letters have constraints on the count of letters.
 Only one letter 'F' can be specified.
 Up to two letters of 'd', 'H', 'h', 'K', 'k', 'm', and 's' can be specified.
 Up to three letters of 'D' can be specified.